Alfonso Rivas Preview, Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff is 22nd in the league with a collective 8.4 strikeouts per nine innings.

-- The Cubs have a 4.25 team ERA that ranks 17th across all league pitching staffs.
+- The Cubs' 4.23 team ERA ranks 16th among all league pitching staffs.

-- Cubs pitchers combine to surrender the ninth-fewest home runs in baseball (142 total, 1.1 per game).
+- The Cubs surrender the eighth-fewest home runs in baseball (142 total, 1.1 per game).

-- Hendricks gets the start for the Cubs, his 18th of the season.
-He is 5-6 with a 4.01 ERA and 64 strikeouts in 98 2/3 innings pitched.

-- The righty's last appearance was on Sunday against the Kansas City Royals, when he tossed 6 1/3 innings, surrendering one earned run while giving up five hits.
+- His most recent time out came on Monday against the Detroit Tigers, when the righty tossed 5 1/3 innings, surrendering two earned runs while allowing five hits.

-- The 33-year-old has amassed an ERA of 4.01, with 5.8 strikeouts per nine innings, in 17 games this season.
-Opponents have a .250 batting average against him.
+- The 26-year-old has amassed a 3.12 ERA and 6.6 strikeouts per nine innings in 23 games this season, while giving up a batting average of .228 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.